-Offering a Moulin Rouge ambiance, this sumptuous restaurant and night-time lounge is a must-visit.
-Step inside the first floor’s open space—featuring a 60-foot high ceiling—and take in the ornate chandeliers, golden accents and Versailles-inspired tabletops scattered about.
-While the mix of house and top ‘40s music is sure to amuse, the standout here is the live entertainment from the 20-foot enclosed stage over the first floor bar.
-Performances include everything from modern ballet to acrobatic pole dancing, and aerialists sometimes even descend above the lounge’s dance floor.
-Just dress fashionably and go—and don’t let anyone tell you DC is boring.
+This sumptuous restaurant and lounge serves up a cabaret experience before transforming into a dance club with bottle service at 11:30pm on weekends.
+Step inside the open space—featuring a 60-foot high ceiling—and take in the Versailles-inspired crystal chandeliers and golden accents.
+While the mix of house and Top 40 music is sure to amuse, the standout here is the live entertainment from the 20-foot enclosed stage over the first-floor bar.
+Performances range from modern ballet to acrobatic pole dancing, and aerialists sometimes descend from above the lounge’s dance floor.

 The big draw at this hotel’s rooftop lounge?
-Unparalleled views of the cityscape, including the Washington Monument and the White House.
-On warmer nights, the terrace views of DC’s skyline are unobstructed and fabulous.
-Spend time lounging outside under the covered awning or venture inside, where you can dance to a variety of music on the newly tiled floor.
+Unparalleled views of the cityscape (including the Washington Monument and White House) from the top-floor terrace.
+Spend time lounging outside under the covered awning or venture inside, where you can dance on the newly tiled floor or chill with bottle service.
 The dress code of “casual sophistication” is enforced after 9pm on Fridays and Saturdays, so make sure to dress appropriately.
-You’ll see that suits for gentlemen are not uncommon, as the city’s lobbyists and lawyers prowl the scene.
+You’ll see that gentlemen in suits are not uncommon, as the city’s lobbyists and lawyers prowl the scene.
 The drinks, while tasty, are on the pricier side.
-Overall, POV is a must-visit for those who crave nocturnal views with their nightcaps.

-To enter the subterranean space: spot the unassuming outside entrance in Dupont Circle, walk through the street-level doors and down the stairs to discover a darkened, intimate space featuring black leather seating and tones of gold.
-Inside, stylish visitors will also find carefully crafted cocktails and top shelf champagnes.
+To enter this subterranean space, spot the unassuming outside entrance in Dupont Circle, walk through the street-level doors and down the stairs to discover a darkened, intimate cavern featuring black leather seating and tones of gold.
+Inside, stylish visitors will also find carefully crafted cocktails and top-shelf champagnes.
 Open-format DJs spin from a Chesterfield leather booth outfitted with a 24-karat-gold buffalo skull—and they play everything from hip-hop to EDM.